NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/nCLIMDIV-Palmer-Drought-In-R/nCLIMDIV-Palmer-Drought-In-R.md

 title: 'Data Activity: Visualize Palmer Drought Severity Index Data in R to Better Understand the 2013 Colorado Floods'
 code1: https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/tutorials/R/R-skills/Colorado-floods-data-visualization/nCLIMDIV-Palmer-Drought-In-R/nCLIMDIV-Palmer-Drought-In-R.R
-contributors: Felipe Sanchez
+contributors: Felipe Sanchez, Donal O'Leary
-dataProduct: null
+dataProduct:
 dateCreated: '2015-05-18'
 description: This tutorial walks through how to download and visualize Palmer Drought Severity Index data in R. The data specifically downloaded for this activity allows one to to better understand a driver of the 2013 Colorado floods.
-estimatedTime: null
+estimatedTime: 1 hour
 languagesTool: R
 packagesLibraries: ggplot2, plotly
 syncID: f596d3620a6449089341d08bc3375b43